djalbat/easy/README.md

 });
 ```

-Or you can use DOM elements or HTML snippets with the  static `fromDOMElement()` or `fromHTML()` factory methods of any relevant class, respectively:
+You can also use existing DOM elements or HTML snippets with the static `fromDOMElement()` or `fromHTML()` factory methods of the relevant class, respectively:

 ```js
 var bodyDOMElements = document.getElementsByTagName('body'),